Josephrp/vectara-cli/README.md

 - Creating and deleting corpora.
 - Advanced text processing and analysis using pre-trained models (optional advanced package).

+## QuickStart

+get started with the [example_notebooks here](https://git.tonic-ai.com/releases/vectara-cli/examples/examples.ipynb) by downloading them and running them locally on any laptop.

 ## Installation

 ### Basic Installation